 Decks and associated roof forms shall be designed as integral elements of the home and not appear to be tacked on to the building.
 Exposed wood posts, railings, and balustrades shall be consistent with the architecture of the home and painted or stained to match the house

 Columns + Supports

 Columns and supports shall appear substantial and in proportion to the overall building mass.
 The character and detailing of columns and railings shall be consistent and complement the architectural style of the home.
-Vinyl or plank siding should not be used as cladding for columns for any style of architecture.

 Covered Entries + Porches